Do You Need a Motorcycle License?

 Find Cheap Motorcycle Insurance Quotes in Your Area

-Depending on where you live, you must be 15 or 16 to get a permit to drive a motorcycle.
-Once you turn 18, you might be able to get a motorcycle license without having had a permit.
-State law varies depending on where you live, but a motorcycle license is usually inexpensive and only takes a few weeks for older drivers to get.
+In most states, you must be at least 16 years old to get a motorcycle permit.
+Once you turn 18, you might be able to get a license without having a permit first.
+State law varies, but a motorcycle license is usually inexpensive and only takes a few weeks for older drivers to get.

 Do you need a motorcycle license to drive a motorcycle?

-You have to have a motorcycle license, endorsement or permit to drive a motorcycle, no matter which state you live in.
+You need a motorcycle license, endorsement or permit to drive a motorcycle, no matter which state you live in.

-In most states, anyone under 18 has to carry a motorcycle permit before they can apply for a motorcycle license.
-As with a learner's permit for an automobile, riders with permits have to demonstrate their competence by driving a required number of hours accompanied by a licensed driver before getting their own license.
+In most states, anyone under 18 has to carry a motorcycle permit before applying for a license.
+As with a learner's permit for a car, riders with permits must drive with a licensed driver for a required number of hours before getting their own license.

 Drivers over 18 are often eligible for motorcycle licenses or endorsements without getting a permit first.
-Motorcycle licenses are stand-alone certifications for operating motorcycles, while endorsements are affixed to regular licenses but grant the same privileges as a motorcycle license.
+Licenses are stand-alone certifications for operating motorcycles.
+Endorsements are attached to a regular license but grant the same privileges as a motorcycle license.

 How to get a motorcycle license

-In order to get a motorcycle license, you must take a road test, supervised by an official from your local BMV or DMV.
-If you don't have a regular license, you might have to take a written road rules exam before your course test.
-Your motorcycle license is yours once you pay your fee.
+To get a motorcycle license, you must take a road test, supervised by an official from a local DMV or license center.
+If you don't have a regular license, you might have to take a written exam before your course test.
+If you pass, you'll need to pay a fee to get your motorcycle license.

-In some cases, you might be able to get a motorcycle license without taking a road test.
+In some cases, you might be able to get a motorcycle license without a road test.
 Typically, this exception applies to experienced drivers.
-For instance, if you're an adult rider who already has a motorcycle permit, you could skip the road test if you pass a skills test on a closed course that's approved by your state's regulators.
+For instance, if you're an adult rider with a motorcycle permit, you could skip the road test if you pass a skills test on a closed course approved by your state's regulators.

-Taking a skills test could pay off: Many motorcycle insurers offer a discount if you complete a closed-course safety test.
+Taking a skills test could pay off: Many motorcycle insurance companies offer a discount if you pass a closed-course safety test.

 How long does it take to get a motorcycle license?

-The time it takes to get a motorcycle license depends on a number of factors, such as your age and prior riding experience.
-If you're a seasoned motorcycle driver who has a permit, you could have a motorcycle license shortly after you pass your road test.
+The time it takes to get a motorcycle license depends on your age, prior riding experience and other factors.
+A seasoned motorcycle driver with a permit, could have a license shortly after passing the road test.

-It could take longer for inexperienced drivers to get their motorcycle licenses.
-Riders who are under 18 are required in most states to carry a learner's permit before they can get a motorcycle license.
-Riders may have to carry learner's permits until they accrue a set number of hours on the road, or for a set number of months, before they can earn a full license or endorsement.
+It could take longer for inexperienced drivers.
+Riders under 18 are required in most states to carry a learner's permit for a set amount of time before testing for a motorcycle license.
+Riders may have to carry the learner's permit until they've driven a certain number of hours or months on the road.
+Only then can they earn a full license or endorsement.

 How much is a motorcycle license?

-The price you pay for a motorcycle license depends on your experience, age and license type.
+The price of a motorcycle license depends on your experience, age and license type.

-Because each state has different application fees and cost structures, you could have to pay $25 to over $100 for a motorcycle license.
-If you get a permit before a license, you'll have to pay a separate application fee, which is required for a full motorcycle license.
+Because each state has different application fees and cost structures, you could pay anywhere from $10 to over $100.
+If you get a permit first, you'll have to pay a separate application fee, which is required for a full motorcycle license.

-The cost of a permit and a motorcycle license can vary depending on the age of the applicant.
-Younger drivers tend to pay more for certification than older riders.
-In some states, younger applicants could pay $30 more for certification than older motorcyclists.
+The cost of a permit and a motorcycle license can depend on age.
+Younger drivers tend to pay more for certification than older riders — up to $30 more in some states.

 The table below shows the cost of a motorcycle license or endorsement in three states.